Brussels Study Tour - June 16-22, 2019

 Selected participants are expected to attend all activities organized as a part of the tour.
 In addition, all selected participants will be expected to participate in three videoconferences (one before and two after the study tour).
 As a requirement of the grant, participants will submit a lesson plan or syllabus module in August that shows how they will incorporate what they learned into the classroom.
 For an example of what previous participants have done, see our classroom resources page.

-Applications are now being accepted, and the deadline to apply is March 1, 2019.
-The application can be accessed by clicking on the 'apply now' icon on the lower left of this page.
-All selected participants will receive grants providing at least 1,000€ toward the cost of their airfare to Brussels and six (6) nights double (shared) occupancy in a four-star hotel located in the EU Quarter.
+All selected participants will receive grants providing up to 1,000€ toward the cost of their airfare to Brussels and six (6) nights double (shared) occupancy in a four-star hotel located in the EU Quarter.
 Hotel breakfasts are included, as is one group dinner.
 Participants will be responsible for all other meal costs, additional expenses, and any transportation expenses over 1,000€.
 There will also be a $275 USD non-refundable adminsitrative fee charged to all participants.

 The ESC encourages applications from K-16 educators in any discipline with ideas for how to incorporate the European Union into their curriculum in engaging and creative ways.
 Previous successful applicants have included social studies and language arts teachers, as well as educators in business, education, pre-law, and enviromental studies.
 Applicants are encouraged to explain in detail how the study tour will impact students in their classrooms, schools, and/or district.
 Applications that propose team taught courses are welcome (though both teachers/educators must apply individually; please make clear in the written portions of the application with whom you are applying).